makyo/salsa/dorks.md

 * Implacable snare drums
 * The brief but eternal realization that things may yet be OK in the end.
 * YOUTUBE
-* Flying Spotify Banana
-* Shamify
+* Bandcamp
-* Neo-Spotopolis -- FUTURE YEAR: 2018
-* Spotty showers of snow that slushify the streets.
+* Barely restrained unnamed emotions
+* in a hazy bar lit merely by fading neon signs. they serve two things: cheap beer and Spotify on the rocks
-* Asplundh
+* Spot & Arrow
-* Fspotify
+* Yootoobs
+* spim spam the stop spots
-* Spootles
+* Spootles (but seriously, peep the YouTube link)
-* Sboggle
-* lo zgike cu spofu
-* Snarkify
-* Did you know that the Rhine doesn't have a single distinct source?
-It's true!
+* Makeup and Vanity Spot
-* Shponglefy
+* Sports
-* Compli- (compli-) cated (cated) compli- (compli-) cated (cated)
-* Cool Spot
+* Spot Me Outside
-* Probably just Youtube, actually, not sure if Spotify has this one, or just PLAY VVVVVV for heck's sake, it's good
-* Mmm that hits the Spotify
+* Muppetify
-* Spoooooootles
+* Spot, ify
-* Someplace wonderful!
+* Spbbbbbbbt
-* Spootify
+* Splorty Eye
-* Spotify, ostensibly
+* Mr. Spotlesworth